zhukovgreen/telegram-standup-bot/README.md

 Support group:
 https://t.me/joinchat/EiE7ykcEzD3-3DfvxzdSow

-It is inspired by geekbot which exists only for slack.
+It is inspired by a `geekbot` which exists only for slack.

-It has basic functionality:
+The bot has basic functionality:
 - Add to standup group
-- When new member joins the group the bot sends an invitation to join the standup
+- When a new member joins the group the bot sends an invitation to join the standup
 - After that upon running `/report` command the bot starts the standup by asking questions
 - After the answer to the last question the bot publishes the report to the standup channel
-- Each 24 h the bot sends reminder to subbmit the report.
+- Each 24 h the bot sends a reminder to submit the report.
 - Reminders could be turned on/of via `/settings` command

+# List of commands
+1. `/help` - Get a help
+1. `/start` - Start a bot
+1. `/add_me` - Add a user to the standup
+1. `/remove_me` - Remove a user from the standup
+1. `/settings` - Bot settings
+1. `/report` - Submit a report

 # Deployment
-If you want to deploy own version of the bot then
+If you want to deploy own version of the bot
+then:

 1. Create your bot at [@BotFather](https://telegram.me/BotFather)
 1. `git clone https://github.com/ZhukovGreen/telegram-standup-bot.git`